 Graduate programs in nursing can be found in the Graduate Degree Programs Bulletin.

-The School of Nursing's A.S., B.S., and M.S. degree programs are approved by the Pennsylvania State Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The College of Nursing's A.S., B.S., and M.S. degree programs are approved by the Pennsylvania State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
 The B.S. and M.S. degree programs are also accredited by the Commission on Collegiate Nursing Education (CCNE).

 RECOMMENDED ACADEMIC PLANS

 Recommended Academic Plans provide, in table form, the courses students might schedule semester by semester as they pursue a specific undergraduate degree.
 Each college or campus maintains Recommended Academic Plans for its own majors/degree programs.
 Links to these plans are on the Division of Undergraduate Studies website at: http://www.dus.psu.edu/semplans.htm.
 Questions concerning the Recommended Academic Plans should be directed to the college or campus involved or the Division of Undergraduate Studies.